Preshgit/QR-Code/README.md

 ### What I learned

-During this project, I deepened my understanding of using Flexbox for layout structuring.
+During this project, I deepened my understanding of using **Flexbox** for layout structuring.
 Flexbox allowed me to easily center elements within the webpage by leveraging properties like justify-content and align-items.
 This made aligning content more efficient compared to older techniques like using margins or positioning.
 With Flexbox, I could quickly align my elements horizontally and vertically, creating a more responsive and visually balanced design.

-Additionally, I gained experience working with IDs and Class selectors in CSS.
-I learned how to target specific elements using their unique ID attributes, like #title and #paragraph, to apply distinct styles for text formatting and spacing.
-This was useful in cases where I needed to apply styles to one particular element, while class selectors were effective for reusable styles across multiple elements.
+Additionally, I gained experience working with **IDs and Class selectors** in CSS.
+I learned how to target specific elements using their unique ID attributes, like _#title_ and _#paragraph_, to apply distinct styles for text formatting and spacing.
+This was useful in the case where I needed to apply styles to one particular element, while class selectors were effective for reusable styles across multiple elements, even though i didnt use class selectors in this particular project, but i am happy that i now understand these.

 These concepts helped streamline my approach to both layout and styling, making the overall design process more intuitive and structured.

+I also learned to write **Markdown syntax** and understood the difference between **WYSIWYG** (What You See Is What You Get) and Markdown’s more manual, code-based approach to formatting.
+This project marks my first experience creating a **README** file, which has been both educational and rewarding!

 ```html
 <div>